K4-713/plantdata_importer/README.md

 Note: Developed against wikibase-api 2c3c19a5ac5da

 ## Work in Progress!
-This doesn't actually do anything yet, aside from using the API to log into an instance of wikibase, and instantiate the wikibase api.
+This doesn't actually do anything yet, aside from testing communications and basic searching on the wikibse instance specified in the config file.

 Eventually, it will take a tsv file, use the first line to determine the property mappings for all the columns, and import the data accordingly.